jadjad1289DDFD/Mathematical-Formulas-Involved-in-the-zkLend-Hack/readme.md

 # Mathematical Formulas Involved in the zkLend Hack

 ---

-### 1. lending_accumulator Update Formula
+### 1. Lending Accumulator Update Formula

 The `lending_accumulator` is recalculated after flash loan repayments to distribute extra reserves to depositors.
-The modification was proposed by the auditor and has been updated here https://github.com/zkLend/zklend-v1-core/pull/33
+The modification was proposed by the auditor and has been updated here: [GitHub Pull Request](https://github.com/zkLend/zklend-v1-core/pull/33).

 The formula is: